MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-01-Tutorial-3D-step1.md

 ## Conclusions

 This concludes step 1.
-The code we've written so far is available as tag 'step-1' in the GitHub repository.
+The code we've written so far is available as release 'Step 1' in the GitHub repository.
 We've set up a project with gdx-liftoff.
 We've learnt about the perspective camera that is used to show a 3d view.
 About models that represent the shape and texture of a 3d model and model instances that place a model somewhere in the game world.
 We've learnt that the model batch is used to render model instances.